collinco2/sentinelforge/docs/PRD.md

 IOC Drill-Down
 Let users click on an IOC to see feed provenance, scoring rationale, and

-any correlation (e.g., "This IP has been flagged by X feed with confidence 90").
+any correlation (e.g., “This IP has been flagged by X feed with confidence 90”).
 Show enrichment details (domain WHOIS, geolocation, references to

 •